GCR-01.png

 Juan inherited 1 hectare from his father.
 The property evolved over many years; the 1 hectare turning into 48.8 hectares.
 Once the kids grew up and left for University, Maria started to get more involved in the farms and then attended a meeting of other women producers hosted by the COMSA cooperative, which motivated her.
 She decided she wanted to have her own farm so she Formed Finca Mini Granja Dilma in 2016

-BDCS CUPPING: 85.75
+BDCS CUPPING: 85.5

 ORIGIN: Honduras

-FLAVOR NOTES: Milk Chocolate, Mr. Goodbar, Soft-Acidity
+FLAVOR NOTES: Salted-Caramel, Shelled-Peanut, Milk Chocolate, Pomegranate

 ORIGIN: Mexico